OfficeDev/SharePoint-Add-in-REST-SearchAPIs/README.md

 This sample requires the following:

-- A SharePoint 2013 (or later) development environment that is configured for app isolation.
+- A SharePoint 2013 (or later) development environment that is configured for add-in isolation.
 (A SharePoint Online Developer Site is automatically configured.
 For an on premise development environment, see [Set up an on-premises development environment for SharePoint Add-ins](https://msdn.microsoft.com/library/office/fp179923.aspx) )

 - Visual Studio and the Office Developer Tools for Visual Studio installed on your developer computer